 When the snow falls, the slopes call!
 Whether you love skiing, snowboarding, or tubing, you can do it all at Chicopee Ski Club.
 With eleven runs varying in difficulty, it’s a great place for both novices and pros looking to enjoy winter activities in Ontario.

 While winter sports may be exhilarating, Chicopee also offers many things to do during the summer months.
 Mountain biking, hiking, and rock climbing are just a few of the adrenaline-infused activities to try out.
 You’ll also find volleyball and tennis courts where you can get all your friends and family members involved.

 The Doon Valley Golf Course provides 18 and 9-hole courses, as well as a Pitch ‘n Putt for all levels of golfers.
 With its stunning views of the Grand River and nearby restaurants, grabbing a bite to eat or a beer after a game is no problem.

 For an even greater experience, the Rockway Golf Course is also available.
 It’s an 18-hole par-70 course that Stanley Thompson designed, and it’s known to be one of the best public courses in Ontario.

 Learn More About Kitchener’s History

 If history is your thing, then you’ve come to the right place.
 Despite Kitchener’s smaller size, it guards a large portion of the area’s history.
-There are many places where you can uncover Kitchener’s heritage; I recommend heading to Schneider Haus and the Doon Heritage Village.
+There are many places where you can uncover Kitchener’s heritage; We recommend heading to Schneider Haus and the Doon Heritage Village.